porzell/ptest-c/README.md

 ### PicoTest-C is a very lightweight but easy-to-use unit testing library for C.

 PTest-C follows a structure very familiar to users of GTest, but in a C environment.

+It currently clocks in at under 300 LoC.

-There is no need to create and manage a list of tests as is needed in many other C frameworks.
+Unlike many other C testing frameworks, there is no need to create and manage a global list of tests as they are automatically populated from all source files in linking order.

 ## So, how do I use this thing?
 Easy!
 First off you've got to make a test case.
 That'll look like this: